 |9.||Panasonic G7||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 |10.||Panasonic GX8||Y||stereo / mono||Y||-||micro||2.0||Y||Y||-|

 |12.||Panasonic GX7||Y||stereo / mono||-||-||mini||2.0||Y||Y||-|

 |16.||Sony A6000||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the GX85 has a hotshoe, while the A5000 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The GX85 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the A5000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A5000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A5000 was succeeded by the Sony A5100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what is the bottom line?
 Is the Panasonic GX85 better than the Sony A5000 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.